-We have historically used stock options to provide long-term incentive to our key employees.
-In order to more closely align the interests of its executive officers and stockholders, the Compensation & Talent Development Committee determined that for fiscal 2022 the annual equity awards to our executive officers would consist of 50% stock options and 50% performance-based restricted stock units ("PSUs"), the latter of which are valued in part on the performance of our stock but will be settled in cash.
-The Committee determined that, beginning in fiscal 2023, the annual equity awards to our executive officers will consist of 40% option awards and 60% performance-based restricted stock units.
-The option awards vest over a four-year period and the PSUs vest, based on the achievement of performance criteria (relative TSR and ROCE targets, each with a 50% weighting factor), at the end of the applicable three-year performance
+In order to more closely align the interests of its executive officers and stockholders, the Compensation & Talent Development Committee determined that for fiscal 2023 the annual equity awards to our executive officers would consist of 40% stock options and 60% performance-based restricted stock units ("PSUs"), the latter of which are valued in part on the performance of our stock but will be settled in cash.
+The stock options vest over a four-year period and the PSUs vest, based on the achievement of performance criteria (relative TSR and ROCE targets, each with a 50% weighting factor), at the end of the applicable three-year performance period.

 The Company historically grants equity and equity-based awards, if any, shortly following the announcement of our fiscal year end results based on a consistent value determined as a multiple of base salary, with limited performance-based exceptions.
-The fiscal 2022 target award opportunity for the Named Executive Officers was allocated between PSUs and options as noted above, and the target award opportunity allocated to each type of award was converted into a target number of units using the closing price of Berry's common stock on the grant date.
+The fiscal 2023 target award opportunity for the Named Executive Officers was allocated between PSUs and options as noted above, and the target award opportunity allocated to each type of award was converted into a target number of units using the closing price of Berry's common stock on the grant date.

-In fiscal 2022, we granted (i) stock option awards with respect to approximately 1.2 million shares in the aggregate to non-employee directors, employees and officers, including our Named Executive Officers, (ii) restricted stock units with respect to approximately 230 thousand shares in the aggregate to non-employee directors, employees and officers, excluding our executive officers and Named Executive Officers. and (iii) PSUs payable in cash, with an aggregate target value equivalent to approximately 140 thousand shares to executive officers, including approximately 100 thousand shares to our Named Executive Officers, as set forth in the Grants of Plan-Based Awards table below.
+In fiscal 2023, we granted (i) stock options with respect to approximately 1.3 million shares in the aggregate to non-employee directors, employees and officers, including our Named Executive Officers, (ii) restricted stock units with respect to approximately 400 thousand shares in the aggregate to non-employee directors, employees and officers, excluding our executive officers and Named Executive Officers, and (iii) PSUs payable in cash, with an aggregate target value equivalent to approximately 200 thousand shares to executive officers, including an aggregate target value equivalent to approximately 140 thousand shares to our Named Executive Officers, as set forth in the Grants of Plan-Based Awards table below.

 The Compensation & Talent Development Committee is not prohibited from granting awards at times when it is in possession of material nonpublic information.
-However, no material nonpublic information was taken into account in determining the number of equity and equity-based awards granted or the exercise price for option awards, and we did not "time" the release of any material nonpublic information to affect the value of those awards.
+However, no material nonpublic information was taken into account in determining the number of equity and equity-based awards granted or the exercise price for stock options, and we did not "time" the release of any material nonpublic information to affect the value of those awards.